NT GREEK STUDIES

 Español

-Greek Quotes:
+Motivational Quotes:

 Another result when pastors do not study the Bible in Greek and Hebrew is that they, and their churches with them, tend to become second-handers.
 The harder it is for us to get at the original meaning of the Bible, the more we will revert to the secondary literature.
 For one thing, it is easier to read.
 It also gives us a superficial glow that we are “keeping up” on things.
 And it provides us with ideas and insights which we can’t dig out of the original for ourselves. - John Piper